andresteingress/andresteingress.github.io/_posts/2018-09-05-gradle-daemon-and-jenkins.md

 Jenkins uses the `BUILD_ID` or `JENKINS_NODE_COOKIE` environment variables to detect which child processes to kill after build completion.
 As we explicitly set the environment variable to something completely generic (`dontKillMe`), the child process won't be killed by Jenkins as the parent process can't link to it anymore.
 Be aware you need to set `JENKINS_NODE_COOKIE` in pipeline DSL scripts and **not** `BUILD_ID`.

 After we did the changes described above we ran into an issue with the [incremental Gradle build](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:up_to_date_checks) not updating the generated JUnit test XML files.
-As Gradle will only execute the `test` task whenever changes have been detected, it wouldn't generate new files on unmodified builds which causes the Jenkins JUnit plugin to fail, see [JENKINS-6268](https://issues.jenkins-ci.org/browse/JENKINS-6268).
+As Gradle will only regenerate JUnit XML files whenever code changes have been detected, it wouldn't generate new files on unmodified builds which causes the Jenkins JUnit plugin to fail, see [JENKINS-6268](https://issues.jenkins-ci.org/browse/JENKINS-6268).

 We added the following `script` step to our Jenkinsfile in order to fix that annoyance: